DoDCIO/eads/index.md

 #### Why We Recommend JSON over XML

-For decades, DoD Information Systems (IS) have used XML as a preferred data format.
+For decades, DoD Information Systems (IS) have used XML as a preferred data exchange format.
 So, why use JSON?
+RESTful APIs are designed to be performant and easy to use.
+Below are a few comparisons between XML and JSON and why we consider JSON to be best format for REST APIs.

+* XML is a document markup language, JSON is not.
+JSON is more data-oriented and allows for easy mapping to object-oriented systems.
+* Many modern programming languages have JSON support built-in.
+There is no need to use or install additional libraries such as those needed for XML parsing.
+* Based on syntax, JSON typically produces smaller payloads making more efficient use of network bandwidth.
-Many client applications are now developed using JavaScript, so it makes sense for APIs to use a native format.
-In addition, JSON produces smaller payload sizes as compared to XML, making more efficient use of network bandwidth.
+* Many client applications are now developed using JavaScript, so it makes sense for APIs to use a native format.
+* XML has been around for a while and has many standards around data validations and data compliance.
+Though less mature, JSON also has several standards available (e.g. JSON Schema, HAL, LD) to handle these situations.

+RESTful APIs have historically supported both XML and JSON formats.
+Over the past few years, there has been a shift to supporting JSON only.
+In addition to the list above, supporting a single format increases maintainability and decreases development time.
+For those reasons, we choose to support JSON only.

 <hr/>

 ### <a href="#utf8" id="utf8" class="headerlink"></a> Use UTF-8

 [Use UTF-8](http://utf8everywhere.org/).
 When sharing data it is important for all systems involved to speak the same language to ensure data is properly and consistently interpreted.
+The UTF-8 character encoding is widely used and has become the preferred choice for REST APIs.

 An API **SHOULD** tell clients to expect UTF-8 by including a charset notation in the `Content-Type` header for responses.